Criminal Justice, Homeland Security Specialization

 Associate in Applied Science (A.A.S.)

 This program provides students with opportunities to develop and improve skills necessary for success as a local, state or federal law enforcement officer; commercial and industrial security officer; police officer; private or government investigator.

 Program Requirements and Special Conditions

-A high school diploma (or equivalent) and satisfactory scores on college placement tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
-If students have deficiencies in English and/or mathematics, JTCC offers developmental courses to prepare students for the curriculum.
+Students must meet JTCC admission requirements.
+Students must also complete placements tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should see a counselor and returning students their advisor for more information.
 Persons entering the public or private sectors of criminal justice employment will be subjected to intensive physical agility tests, background investigations, psychological testing, personal interviews, physical examinations and polygraph examinations.

 |1st Semester||Credits||Standard Course Options|